 - Therapeutic putty/play dough.
 I love therapeutic putty!
 You can hide marbles and pennies inside the putty and then pull it a part to find the hidden treasures!
 This is a great activity to work on hand and finger strength.

 - Sitting on a bean bag chair.
 If you need to calm and relax, immerse yourself into a bean bag chair, take a deep breath and relax!
-Sitting in the bean bag chair gives the body some lovely input which will help to calm and organize the body.
+Sitting in the bean bag chair gives the body some lovely input which will help to calm and organise the body.

 - Rocking/bouncing on therapy ball.
 Sitting on a therapy ball is a fun way to give your body some movement input and can help with attention and concentration.